Brennall/ACKS_SRD/Chapter02.md

 Like thieves, freebooters often belong to a **criminal guild** which offers shelter and information between heists.
 At the Judge’s discretion, a freebooter may have to forfeit a portion of his earnings to the guild in exchange for protection.
-In the Auran Empire, freebooters are everywhere, from the slums of the ports of Kushtu to the highest halls of the Senate in Aura.
+In the Dunland, freebooters are everywhere, from the slums of the ports in Nortwyke to the highest halls of the court in Gleynafon.

 Freebooters are ruthless, dirty combatants.
 At first level, freebooters hit an unarmored foe (AC 0) with an attack throw of 10+.
 Like fighters, they advance in